AustinLimanek/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/readme-datastructures/singleLinkedListREADME.md

 - [x] insert: adds a new node with a value in O(1) time
 - [x] includes: searches a linkedlist for a specified value -> returns boolean
 - [x] toString: converts the linkedlist into a string of the form "{ e1 } -> { e2 } -> { e3 } -> null"
+- [x] endAppend: adds a new node to a linked list with a given value
+- [x] insertBefore: adds a new node with a given value before the first node in a linked list that has a given relative value
+- [x] insertAfter: adds a new node with a given value after the first node in a linked list that has a given relative value

 ## Specifications & Tests

+### Day 1

 - [x] Can successfully instantiate an empty linked list
 - [x] Can properly insert into the linked list